Inspired by Novotna, Krejcikova wins 1st Slam title in Paris | Professional | Journal Gazette

 Naomi Osaka withdrew to take a mental health break.
 No. 1 Ash Barty, the 2019 champion, retired in the second round with an injured left hip.
 Simona Halep, the 2018 champion, didn't play at all because of a hurt calf.
 Serena Williams lost in the fourth round.
 Defending champion Iga Swiatek lost in the quarterfinals.

-Krejcikova spoke frankly earlier in the tournament about feeling overwhelmed by stress and panic before facing 2017 U.S. Open champion and 2018 French Open runner-up Sloane Stephens in the fourth round.

-Krejcikova said she worried she wouldn't win a game and was in tears, not wanting to even play the match, before her sports psychologist talked her through it.

-Some jitters were apparent in the final's opening game, when Krejcikova double-faulted twice and got broken.
-But she snapped out of it right away, excelling with her crisp two-handed backhand, net skills honed in doubles and perfect defensive lobs.
-One curled over Pavlyuchenkova and landed right in a corner for a winner that helped Krejcikova break to 1-1 and begin a six-game run.
+Some jitters were apparent in the final's opening game, when Krejcikova double-faulted twice.
+But she snapped out of it, excelling with her crisp two-handed backhand, net skills honed in doubles and perfect defensive lobs.
+One curled over Pavlyuchenkova and landed at a corner to help Krejcikova begin a six-game run in the first set.

 Pavlyuchenkova went up 5-1 in the second, before she stretched for a backhand, winced and reached for her upper left leg.
 During a medical timeout, a trainer taped that leg while Pavlyuchenkova was on a towel, a bag of candy within reach.